faros-ai/faros-events-cli/README.md

     --test_end_time "Now"
 ```

-Below is a more detailed diagram illustrating the use of CI & CD events:
+Below is a more detailed diagram illustrating the use of CI, CD & TestExecution events:

 ![When to send an event](resources/Faros_CI_CD_Events.png)